 Spectrographs, also called spectroradiometers, are optical instruments which belong to the class of spectrometers.
-A spectrograph contains a fixed diffraction grating or some other kind of polychromator (a device which can spatially separate different wavelength components of light (based e.g. on a diffraction grating) and measure their intensities with some kind of photodetector.
+A spectrograph contains a fixed diffraction grating or some other kind of polychromator (a device which can spatially separate different wavelength components of light) and some kind of multi-channel photodetector (e.g. a photodiode array) for measuring the spectral light intensities.
 (Early versions of spectrographs used photographic plates for recording spectra.)
 That way one can measure the optical spectrum of a light source.
 In contrast, some other kinds of spectrometers use a rotating grating and/or a moving detector.
 Compared with those, a spectrograph has a tentatively simpler setup and can acquire spectra faster, but may not reach the same performance e.g. in terms of spectral resolution or width of the covered spectral region.

 The operation principles of spectrographs are explained in the article on spectrometers.